juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 #### Problem 4

-Implement a phrase trigger subclass, DescriptionTrigger , that fires when a news item'sdescription contains a given phrase.
-As it was in PhaseTrigger , the phrase should bean argument to the class's constructor, and the trigger should not be case-sensitive.
+Implement a phrase trigger subclass, DescriptionTrigger, that fires when a news item's description contains a given phrase.
+As it was in PhaseTrigger, the phrase should be an argument to the class's constructor, and the trigger should not be case-sensitive.

 Once you've implemented DescriptionTrigger , the DescriptionTrigger unit tests in our test suite should pass.